themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-To inject parameters into the template create a partial class with the same name as the template file.
-For example if you created `Example.tt` the partial class should be called `Example`.
-In that class you can define properties that will be visible from the template:
+to inject pawametews into the tempwate c-cweate a pawtiaw c-cwass with t-the same nyame a-as the tempwate f-fiwe. o.O fow exampwe i-if you cweated `Example.tt` the pawtiaw cwass shouwd be cawwed `Example`.
+OwO in that cwass you can define pwopewties t-that wiww b-be visibwe fwom t-the tempwate:

 ```csharp
 public partial class Example